stanford-oval/genie-toolkit/README.md

 and `resolutions` to point the almond-cloud installation to your library.
 You must make sure that only one copy of the ThingTalk library is loaded (use `find node_modules/ -name thingtalk` to check).

-If you modify the ThingTalk syntax, you must also point `luinet` to a modified parser for the ThingTalk grammar (to perform automatic syntax checks).
+If you modify the ThingTalk syntax, you must also point genie-parser to a modified parser for the ThingTalk grammar (to perform automatic syntax checks).
 See the ThingTalk documentation for how to generate this.